Ultimate Huron Real Estate Investing Guide for 2026

 Price to rent ratio

-Price to rent ratio (p/r) is determined when you take the median property price and divide it by the yearly median gross rent.
-A low p/r means that higher rents can be charged.
-You want a low p/r and larger rental rates that would repay your property faster.
-Look out for a too low p/r, which can make it more costly to lease a property than to buy one.
-If renters are turned into purchasers, you might get left with unused rental units.
-Nonetheless, lower p/r ratios are generally more desirable than high ratios.
+Price to rent ratio (p/r) is calculated when you start with the median property price and divide it by the annual median gross rent.
+A low p/r tells you that higher rents can be set.
+This will let your property pay back its cost in a sensible time.
+Watch out for an exceptionally low p/r, which could make it more expensive to lease a house than to buy one.
+If tenants are converted into buyers, you might wind up with vacant rental properties.
+But generally, a smaller p/r is preferable to a higher one.

 Median Gross Rent